-February 6, 2012 - Three-time Tour de France winner Alberto Contador is stripped of his 2010 Tour de France title and retroactively banned from cycling for two years by the Court of Arbitration for Sport.
+February 6, 2012 - Three-time Tour de France winner Alberto Contador is stripped of his 2010 title and retroactively banned from cycling for two years by the Court of Arbitration for Sport.

-February 23, 2012 - A baseball arbitration board throws out the 50-game suspension handed down to Milwaukee Brewers outfielder Ryan Braun.
+February 23, 2012 - A baseball arbitration board throws out the 50-game suspension handed down to outfielder Ryan Braun of the Milwaukee Brewers.
 This is the first successful appeal of a suspension under Major League Baseball's anti-drug policy.

 June 14, 2012 - The U.S. Anti-Doping Agency confirms that it is opening proceedings against Lance Armstrong and five former teammates.
 While Armstrong denies the charges, he has been suspended by the World Triathlon Corporation.

-August 17, 2012 - The IOC disqualifies American cyclist Tyler Hamilton from the events he competed in at the 2004 Athens Olympic Games and strips him of his gold medal in the Men's Individual Time Trial.
-Hamilton was disqualified after he admitted to having used performance-enhancing drugs in advance of the games in a letter sent to the IOC.
+August 17, 2012 - The IOC disqualifies American cyclist Tyler Hamilton from the events he competed in at the 2004 Athens Olympic Games and strips him of his gold medal in the men's individual time trial.
+Hamilton is disqualified after he admitted to having used performance-enhancing drugs in advance of the games in a letter sent to the IOC.

-August 24, 2012 - USADA strips Lance Armstrong of all Tour de France titles and bans him for life from competition.
+August 24, 2012 - The U.S. Anti-Doping Agency strips Lance Armstrong of all Tour de France titles and bans him from competition for life.

-October 10, 2012 - The US Anti-Doping Agency (USADA) 202-page report on Armstrong is released.
-The report places Armstrong at the center at the center of a sophisticated doping program during the years he dominated cycling.
+October 10, 2012 - The U.S. Anti-Doping Agency's 202-page report on Armstrong is released.
+The report places Armstrong at the center of a sophisticated doping program during the years he dominated cycling.
 Armstrong has always denied the allegations.

 January 10, 2013 - MLB and the MLB Players Association announce their joint drug prevention program will begin testing for human growth hormone during the 2013 regular season.

-January 17, 2013 - The IOC strips cyclist Lance Armstrong of the bronze medal he won at the 2000 Olympic Games in Sydney, Australia.
+January 17, 2013 - The IOC strips cyclist Lance Armstrong of the bronze medal he won at the 2000 Olympic Games in Sydney.